 Step 3: Determine who will pre-notify the customs documents

-After Brexit, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and most shortsea terminals in the Netherlands.
+The pre-notification of customs documents via Portbase is mandatory at all ferry terminals and shortsea terminals in the Netherlands.
 As a customs agent, you can take care of this pre-notification, but the importer/exporter can also do this, as can the forwarder or, on occasion, the transport company.
 Make clear agreements about this!
 Without pre-notification, the transporter will not be granted access to the terminal.

 Step 4: Subscribe to the Portbase services